DenisDanov/Autoshow-Website/README.md

   - The reset link is valid for 24 hours.
   - After the expiration of 24 hours, the reset link becomes invalid.
   - Additionally, if the user changes their password, the reset link becomes invalid.
+- #### Exception Handling:
+  - Implemented exception handling to manage and respond to errors that occur during system runtime.
+  - Provides appropriate error messages for invalid credentials or requests, informing the user of the issue.
 - #### Token Cleanup Service:
   - Responsible for removing expired password reset tokens from the database.
   - Ensures data integrity and security.